- COVIDCert NI – Privacy Information

 The above data will be used to check against personal data held in the VMS, the Central Test Registry (CTR) and shared with CCS for the purposes of vaccination or recovery certification.

-Personal data shared from the VMS to certify vaccination for domestic or international travel uses will include the citizens’:
+Personal data shared from the VMS to certify vaccination for international travel uses will include the citizens’:

 - Number of doses